 The Persian sweets vary regarding the region you’re visiting.
-During the centuries, Iranians have found out about the Persian dessert recipes, developed them, and forwarded them to the next generations.
+During the centuries, Iranians have invented many dessert recipes, developed them and passed them down to the next generations.
 Some of these recipes even date back to ancient Persia.
 Some recipes are common everywhere.
 But, some depend on the available ingredients, such as Persian sweets with rose water, dates, rice flour, and wheat germ.
-Some sweets and desserts are sugar-free, and some are vegan ones.
+Some sweets and desserts are sugar-free, and some are vegan.

 The Exclusive Ingredients

 Let’s give you a clue to recognize a pure Persian sweet.
 Cardamom, saffron, and Kashan rose water: wherever they join together, expect a yummy time!
 You will find these three buddies in most of the traditional Iranian sweet recipes.

 Our crimson gold, the Persian saffron, is one of the main ingredients in Persian desserts and sweets.
 It is from the eastern regions of Iran.